jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 We have to pony up, because, only when regular people are the source of income, do we get to make sure a product serves our interest.
 Tax software, employment contracts, insurance claim systems... we're the ones paying the bills anyway.
 Why shouldn't we own the software and hardware puts ourselves in the driver's seat?

-Simply put, the open-source community needs our money so they can make our Internet Age levers of power.
+Simply put, the open-source community needs our money to make our Internet Age levers of power.

 Buying a lever of power for a few dollars is a major bargain.
 When the middle-class steps up, we'll finally tear down the gates of the Industrial Age, become player gods, and live in the era of mass-collaboration.